 Composite toe boots’ rubber lug soles are slip-resistant, thus, extremely useful when you are walking in the rain, snow, or icy conditions.

 But in terms of the hiking boot sole, almost all manufacturers have randomly odd patterns, which will be a significant lifesaver on uneven ground.
 It is a huge advantage when you are scaling boulders and rocks.
 Since there are more contact points, worries about slipping will no longer be necessary.

-That is why most work boots have a lot of traction and they’ll do just fine in different hiking conditions.
+That is why most work boot has a lot of traction and they’ll do just fine in different hike conditions.

 Advice from Expert:

 - If you intend to go hiking regularly, such as once in a few months, and want to be well-prepared for most possibilities – whether slimy algae or small rocks, a pair of hiking boots with an extra fraction, like Salomon Hiking Boot Quest 4D, is a wise investment.